 How do I track a sales cadence?

 Many sophisticated tools are available in the market to keep track of everything.
 Sales representatives can use calendars or to-do-lists to manage and assign everyday tasks.
-Calendars are a great way to keep a check on the starting and the ending dates of sales cadences.
+Calendars are a great way to keep a check on the starting and the ending dates of sales cadence process.
 To-do-lists help in marking touch-points as bullets on the list and build them into the daily workflow.
-These are just some basic tools that will help in managing activities within a sales cadence.
+These are just some basic sales cadence tools that will help in managing activities within a cadence.

-If you are looking for more advanced software solutions, you can go for various marketing automation software products available in the market.
-A lot of these solutions integrate with your Customer Relationship Management (CRM) system.
+If you are looking for more advanced software solutions, you can go for a feature-loaded platform like EngageBay.
+It is an integrated Marketing, Sales and Service platform and comes with a free in-built CRM.
 This can help you in organizing your contact and sales appointments in one place.

 How to measure results?

 Once the sales cadence ends, it is important to know whether it was successful or not.
 If it was, you can consider using the same principles for the next group of contacts.
 If it was not, you can make some tweaks and refinements to make it better and suit your needs.
-Sales cadence is a trial and error process and there is no concrete solution for a problem.
-With continuous practice for building out an organized framework of touch-points, you will be able to create great sales cadences and boost the overall efficiency of your work.
+It is a trial and error process and there is no concrete solution for a problem.
+Continuing with these sales cadence best practices you can organize a framework of touch-points and you will be able to a create great sales cadences to boost the overall efficiency of your work.